No information is available for this performance.

 Manual Cinema is a phenomenal multidisciplinary ensemble of Chicago artists who combine their varied backgrounds in theater, puppetry, music and media to tell transformative stories.

 The Grammy-winning sextet performs an intriguing program that traces love through the ages, from Baroque jewels by Monteverdi and Gesualdo to Bon Iver and Arcade Fire’s Richard Reed Parry.
+The centerpiece of the evening is Amy Beth Kirsten’s musical spectacle Colombine’s Paradise Theatre.

 This tour de force performance by the acclaimed Teatro en el Blanco from Chile centers on an intimate debate by the two 15th century figures whose actions changed the world: Queen Isabel of Castile and Cristóbal Colón (Christopher Columbus).